2021 Triumph Bonneville Bobber launched in India. Price & specifications here

 - The all-new Triumph Bonneville Bobber comes packed with a Euro 5-compliant 1200cc, high-torque British twin engine.

-Triumph Motorcycles India on Tuesday launched the all-new 2021 Bonneville Bobber at ₹11.75 lakh (ex-showroom).
+Triumph Motorcycles India on Tuesday launched the all-new 2021 Bonneville Bobber at ₹11.75 lakh (ex-showroom, pan India).
 The new Bobber brings forward a range of significant updates inside out.

 The 2021 Bobber features higher specification technology and equipment, along with revamped exteriors to give it a more intimidating appeal.
 It is also offered with a range of 77 genuine Triumph accessories that includes high bar set-up, luggage and choice of seating options.
 The accessory list also includes adjustable seating and footpeg position.